Voytekv/Voytekv.github.io/README.md

 Documents russian ghost towns, mapping anomalies, ZATO cities.
 I am not sure of how far i'll go with this project.
 I wanted to make a website but had no idea how so i figured i'll just use some tricks on github.

+I am quite scared seeing how many clones in lne day this site got as it only been up for a few days.

 I had this thing in my mind for a few weeks and i wanted to make a website that would categorize, documents, and list as many abandonned, closed towns or mapping anomalies.

 This list will document Russian/Soviet ghost towns, ZATO cities and mapping anomalies.